raleel/mythras-srd/0004_Game_System.md

 There are certain restrictions on natural healing:

 - The healing character cannot engage in strenuous activity: otherwise, the Healing Rate is reduced by 1d3.
 Thus, a character recovering from even a Minor Wound could find his progress halted if they decide to engage in any physical tasks that might exacerbate the injuries.
-- Natural healing will not begin to heal a Major Wound until the victim has been treated with a successful Healing roll ,roll, or the casting of one of some form of healing magic.
+- Natural healing will not begin to heal a Major Wound until the victim has been treated with a successful Healing roll or the casting of one of some form of healing magic.
 Non-dismembering Major Wounds which are not treated within a number of days equal to one twentieth of the Healing skill become maimed, permanently reducing the Hit Points of the location.

 ## Inanimate Objects